Houston Construction Accident Lawyer

 - Coverage of medical expenses related to the injury

 - A portion of lost wages and benefits

 - Possible temporary or permanent disability coverage

 However, if the injury was the result of the negligence of a party other than your employer, you may be able to recover additional compensation through a personal injury claim against that party (i.e., subcontractor, manufacturer of a defective product, etc.).
 In these cases, you may be entitled to significantly more compensation, including pain and suffering damages.

 How Long Do You Have To File A Construction Injury Claim?

 There are various time limits in place that dictate how long an injured worker must file a claim in Houston.
 An injured worker is required to report their injury to the employer within 30 days of the injury occurring.
 Under Texas law, the injured worker then has one year from the date of the injury to file a workers’ compensation claim.

 If a personal injury lawsuit is necessary, the statute of limitations for these claims is two years from the date the injury occurred.

 Speak To An Attorney As Soon As Possible

-If you or somebody you love has been injured due to a construction site accident, you may need to seek legal assistance in order to recover full compensation for your claim.
-At Padilla & Rodriguez, LLP, our qualified and experienced team is ready to thoroughly investigate your claim in order to help you secure full compensation.
+If you or somebody you love has been injured due to a construction site accident, you may need to seek legal assistance to recover full compensation for your claim.
+At Padilla & Rodriguez, LLP, our team has the experience and qualifications to thoroughly investigate your claim so that you secure full compensation.
 We understand Texas workers’ compensation laws, and we are ready to file claims against any negligent third party.
 When you need a Houston construction injury attorney, you can contact us for a free consultation of your case by clicking here or calling (713) 574-4600.